ongbengtiong/starter-pack-rasa-nlu/README.md

 # Rasa NLU starter-pack

 Looked through the [Rasa NLU documentation](http://rasa.com/docs/nlu/) and ready to build your first intelligent assistant?
 We have some resources to help you get started!
 This repository contains the foundations of your first custom assistant.
+This starter-pack is also accompanied by a step-by-step video tutorial, which you can find [here](https://youtu.be/vjLM2a-NgLY).

 This starter-pack comes with a small amount of training data which lets you build a simple assistant. **You can find more training data here in the [forum](https://forum.rasa.com/t/grab-the-nlu-training-dataset-and-starter-packs/903) and use it to teach your assistant new skills and make it more engaging.**